pangeo-data/climpred/.github/ISSUE_TEMPLATE.md

 #### Problem description

-[this should explain **why** the current behavior is a problem and why the expected output is a better solution.]
+This should explain **why** the current behaviour is a problem and why the expected output is a better solution.

 #### Expected Output